jsa-research/limbus-buildgen/README.md

-  --help                          output usage information --host <host>                   override the configured target host --buildFile <path>              specify the path and filename for the
+  --help                          output usage information --host <host>                   override the configured target host --outputPath <path>             specify the path where build files are written
-                                  generated build file (default: ./Makefile)
+                                  to (default: .)

 ```